MEET THE STAFF

 GUITAR, ELECTRIC BASS, & UPRIGHT BASS

-A music major attending the University of Massachusetts Lowell, he has kept his range of music wide, performing with many university groups including the Orchestra, Concert Band, Latin Band, Studio Orchestra, as well as small jazz, classical, and contemporary ensembles.
-Filippo teaches guitar and electric bass to an advanced level, as well as upright bass to an intermediate level.
+Filippo graduated from the University of Massachusetts Lowell with a degree in Music Business and one in Music Performance.
+He has kept his range of music wide, performing with many university groups including the Orchestra, Concert Band, Latin Band, Studio Orchestra, as well as small jazz, classical, and contemporary ensembles.
+Filippo teaches guitar and electric bass to an advanced level, as well as upright bass and ukulele to an intermediate level.
 He includes music theory, technique, musicality, improvisation, and formal music elements such as reading music in his lessons, as well as including student’s favorite songs or pieces in lessons.
 One of his favorite parts about teaching lessons is learning what engages the student and intensifies their interest in studying their craft.
 Most of all Filippo loves watching his pupils improve, and it is always his first and foremost goal.

 PIANO & COMPOSITION